Ivar Jacobson: Biography

 Ivar Jacobson was born in Ystad, on September 2, 1939.
 He received his Master of Electrical Engineering degree at Chalmers Institute of Technology in Gothenburg in 1962.
 After his work at Ericsson, he formalized the language and method he had been working on in his PhD at the Royal Institute of Technology in Stockholm in 1985 on the thesis "Language Constructs for Large Real Time Systems".

 After his master's degree, Jacobson joined Ericsson and worked in R&D on computerized switching systems AKE and AXE including PLEX.
 In April 1987, he started Objective Systems.
 A majority stake of the company was acquired by Ericsson in 1991, and the company was renamed Objectory AB.
 Jacobson developed the software method Object-Oriented Software Engineering (OOSE) published 1992, which was a simplified version of the commercial software process Objectory (short for Object Factory).

-In October, 1995, Ericsson divested Objectory to Rational Software, and Jacobson started working with Grady Booch and James Rumbaugh.
+In October 1995, Ericsson divested Objectory to Rational Software, and Jacobson started working with Grady Booch and James Rumbaugh.
 When IBM bought Rational in 2003, Jacobson decided to leave.
 He formed Ivar Jacobson International (IJI) in mid-2004, which operates with offices in the UK and Sweden.

 IJI has developed several products providing use cases for Essence, the latest being Essence WorkBench.

 In 2000, with Agneta Jacobson, he founded Jaczone AB which developed a tool, Waypointer, to support RUP using intelligent agent techniques.
 Waypointer received a JOLT award in 2004.

-Ivar Jacobson was rewarded the Gustaf Dalén medal from Chalmers University in 2003, and received an honorary doctorate at San Martin de Porres University, Peru, in 2009.
+Ivar Jacobson was awarded the Gustaf Dalén medal from Chalmers University in 2003, and received an honorary doctorate at San Martin de Porres University, Peru, in 2009.